Skip to content

 Repeat until at least 3 inches long.
 Check on the RS, in between your garter edging.
 Those 18 sts should be 4” wide.
 If they are not, go up or down a needle size and starting on the WS of your current swatch: Knit across (this will give you a delineating purl bump row visible on the RS), then knit across the RS and continue in pattern starting on Row 1 and knit with that new needle for 3 more inches.
 Continue in this manner until you get the right needle size for gauge.
 If you’re off by 1/2 stitch you will probably be ok, but this is why I want to check your gauge swatch in class.
 And no stretching! :)

 Making a sweater is a big deal - you make ‘garments’ now.
-I’m looking forward to seeing you on the first Sundays in October and November to help you take this next big step in your knitting game!
+I’m looking forward to seeing you later this month to help you take this next big step in your knitting game!

 Back to top